 Parents/guardians are notified annually of their child's English fluency level and program placement.
-For more information, please contact your school site principal, EL Coordinator, or the English Learner Services Department at (916) 566-1600 ext.
-33424.
+For more information, please contact your school site principal.

-3.10 Dual Language Immersion (DLI) Program
+3.11 Dual Language Immersion (DLI) Program

 Twin Rivers offers Dual Language instruction at the elementary and middle school levels.
 Elementary DLI follows the "50/50" model in grades kindergarten through sixth.
 In this model, students engage in 50 percent of their daily/weekly instruction in English and the other half in Spanish.
-English language development, a state required core subject area for English learners, is also incorporated in daily instruction.
+English language development, a state-required core subject area for English learners, is also incorporated in daily instruction.
 Similarly, Spanish learners (students newly learning Spanish) obtain Spanish language development.